-Below are some R tutorials that I’ve co-developed and co-led with Sara Weston.
-As senior graduate students, we’ve led an assortment of R workshops for the Psychological and Brain Sciences Department at Washington University, including an introductory R workshop for incoming first year graduate students and mini-workshops on more advanced topics for the entire department.
+Below are some (now very old) R tutorials that I’ve co-developed and co-led with Sara Weston.
+During our time as graduate students, we led an assortment of R workshops for the Psychological and Brain Sciences Department at Washington University, including an introductory R workshop for incoming first year graduate students and mini-workshops on more advanced topics for the entire department.
 Below are PDF slides, but feel free to email us if you have any questions.

 1: Introduction to R